 Parking and Loading.
 The Development shall include a mix of on-site surface parking and on-site garage parking.
-Loading spaces shall be located between Building 300 and the adjacent existing single family houses as depicted on the Site Plan and may be used to facilitate deliveries, trash pick-ups or moving.
+Loading spaces shall be located in the service drive between Building 300 and the adjacent existing single family houses as depicted on the Site Plan and may be used to facilitate deliveries, trash pick-ups or moving.
+These uses shall be limited to the hours of 7:00 a.m. to 9:00 p.m.
 A single-level Parking Garage shall be located adjacent to the St. Johns Avenue street edge (the “Village Parcel Garage”) and separated from such street edge by a minimum depth of thirty (30) feet of landscaped open space, or the front façade of the Parking Garage will be designed so as to be compatible with adjacent contributing structures.
 The façade of the Village Parcel Garage shall be constructed such that it is compatible with the residential buildings on the Property.
 Any louvered vents in the façade of the Village Parcel Garage shall be obscured by iron grates or similar treatment, or designed to match the pattern of the residential buildings on the Property.
 A four-level Parking Garage shall be located on the Commander Parcel and separated from the Southern boundary of the residential properties adjacent to the Commander Parcel as shown on Exhibit L (the “Commander Parcel Garage”).
 The façade of the Commander Parcel Garage shall be fully encapsulated on that façade and constructed with louvered vents to localize light and soften sound.
 The Commander Parcel Garage shall be limited to forty-six (46) feet in height, not including architectural features.
 Any entrance to the Commander Parcel Garage shall not be located facing the Southern boundary of the adjacent residential properties.
-Applicant shall provide a minimum of 1.65 spaces per residential unit and 3 spaces per each 1,000 square feet of commercial use.
+Parking for all uses on the Property shall be provided on site.
+All commercial parking shall meet the requirements of Part 6, Jacksonville Zoning Code.
+Residential parking shall be provided at a minimum of 1.55 spaces per residential unit.

 Lighting.
-Any and all forms of exterior lighting and any parking garage lighting shall be self-contained lights without glare or shine onto residential uses designed and installed to localize illumination onto the Property and eliminate all but ambient light impact on any adjacent land outside of the Property.
+Any and all forms of exterior lighting and any parking garage lighting shall be self-contained as to emit no glare or light pollution onto residential uses consistent with Section 656.399.34(8), Jacksonville Zoning Code.
 The design of the light fixtures shall be architecturally compatible with the Historic Preservation Guidelines for the Riverside Avondale Historic District, as set forth in Chapter 307, Jacksonville Code of Ordinances.
 Garage light sources shall be designed so as not to illuminate directly onto the surrounding residences.

 Temporary Uses.
 Temporary sales and leasing office(s) and/or construction trailer(s) shall be permitted to be placed on the Property and moved throughout the Property as necessary, shall be maintained in good order, condition and repair, and shall be removed upon receipt of a Certificate of Occupancy for the development.